haskellweekly/haskellweekly/data/newsletter/issue-209.markdown

   > I will show the workflow and profiling tools that I use to find what to optimise in Haskell programs such as Sixty.

 - [Tools for working on GHC](https://mpickering.github.io/posts/2019-06-11-ghc-tools.html) by Matthew Pickering
-  > In this post we’ll briefly describe some recent advancements in developer tooling which have been made possible by the move to Hadrian.
+  > In this post we'll briefly describe some recent advancements in developer tooling which have been made possible by the move to Hadrian.

 - [Writing a discord library using Polysemy](https://nitros12.github.io/writing-a-discord-library-using-polysemy/) by Ben Simms
-  > Recently I’ve migrated my discord library from mtl/transformers to polysemy after reading as many blog posts as I could find on it.
+  > Recently I've migrated my discord library from mtl/transformers to polysemy after reading as many blog posts as I could find on it.

 ## Jobs